Sambath82/Python-Project-for-Data-Science/README.md

    - Using the `yfinance` library
    - Web scraping with the `BeautifulSoup` library
 2. Create and display a visually appealing graph

+## Stock Graph:

+![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.]